-The Orangeburg Massacre took place in Orangeburg, South Carolina at South Carolina State University on February 8th, 1968.
-This horrific incident which ended with three young men, Samuel Hammond, Henry Smith, and Delano Middleton, killed and 27 other students wounded, was the worst example of violence on a college campus in South Carolina’s history.
+The Orangeburg Massacre took place in Orangeburg, South Carolina at South Carolina State University on February 8, 1968.
+This horrific incident ended with three young men killed, Samuel Hammond, Henry Smith, and Delano Middleton, and twenty-seven other students wounded.
+It was the worst example of violence on a college campus in South Carolina’s history.

-The incident began when approximately 200 students gathered on February 6 to protest the segregation of black patrons at the nearby All Star Bowling lane.
+The incident began when approximately 200 students gathered on February 6 to protest the segregation of black patrons at the nearby All Star Bowling Lanes.
 The first demonstration proceeded without incident.
-The following night many of the students returned to resume the protest but in this instance fifteen of them were arrested.
-The third night, February 8th, tensions were already running high on both sides from the previous night’s arrests.
+The following night many of the students returned to resume the protest, but, in this instance, fifteen of them were arrested.
+The third night, February 8, tensions were already running high on both sides from the previous night’s arrests.

-The students gathered on the South Carolina State University campus instead of at the bowling alley this time.
+The students gathered on the South Carolina State University campus instead of at the bowling alley.
 They built a bonfire which a law enforcement officer attempted to put out.
-In the process he was injured by a piece of a banister thrown from the crowd.
+In the process, he was injured by a piece of a banister thrown from the crowd.
 A highway patrolman then fired his gun into the air in an attempt to calm the crowd.
 Upon hearing the shot, other officers, thinking they were being fired upon, opened fire into the crowd of students.

 Nine officers were held responsible for the shootings and were brought to trial on charges of excessive force at a campus protest.
 All nine were acquitted of all charges.
 The only person who was charged and sent to prison as a result of this incident was Cleveland Sellers, the Student Nonviolent Coordinating Committee (SNCC) representative who was convicted of inciting the riot that had led to the shootings.
 Sellers was later pardoned for his role in the incident.

 The day after the shootings Governor Robert E. McNair spoke of this as “one of the saddest days in the history of South Carolina.”